AnyChart/docs.anychart.com/Basic_Charts/Venn_Diagram.md

 ## Data

-When you create data for a Venn diagram, you should use the **x** data field to set a unique identifier of an element (circle or intersection), and **value** to set the size of an element.
+When you create data for a Venn diagram, you should use this data fields for all elements (circles and intersections):

-There is also **name**, an optional field that allows you to add a name, not necessarily unique, of an element.
+* **x** to set a unique identifier
+* **value** to set the size
+* **name** to set the name

+The **name** field is optional, and names of elements, unlike identifiers, do not need to be unique.
 By default, the names of circles are shown in labels, tooltips, and the legend.
-In the case of intersections it is different – read more in the [Labels](#labels) and [Tooltips](#tooltips) sections of this article.
+However, in the case of intersections it is different – read more in the [Labels](#labels) and [Tooltips](#tooltips) sections of this article.

 The sample below shows two circles with their names set: